 The key is to go live as quickly and smoothly as possible.
 Here’s how to make your go-live experience as positive as possible:

-• Communicate: Make sure everyone involved in the process knows what’s happening and when things are happening.
-Set up regular check-ins and update meetings to ensure everyone is on the same page.
+Communicate: Ensure everyone involved in the process knows what’s happening and when.
+Set up regular check-ins and update meetings to ensure everyone is aligned.

 After the implementation

-After you’ve gone through the process of designing, building, and deploying your workflow automation solution, take some time to assess its performance.
+After you’ve designed, built, and deployed your workflow automation solution, take some time to assess its performance.
 As with any new tool or technology, there’s a learning curve associated with its implementation.

 Here are some things you can do to ensure that your workflow automation implementation is successful:

 Are your process metrics improving?
 If not, why not?
-Track the performance of your process before and after workflow automation to ensure that you see the improvements you expect.
+Track your process's performance before and after workflow automation to ensure that you see the improvements you expect.

 How is your team adjusting to the new workflow automation solution?
 Are they finding it helpful?
 Are there any areas that are causing frustration?
 Get feedback from your team to ensure they’re using the workflow automation solution effectively.